Jesewe/discord-bot/README.md

 ## Overview

 **Ultimate Discord Bot** is a powerful and flexible bot built using the [Discord.js](https://discord.js.org/) library.
 It's designed to enhance your Discord server with a wide range of features, from server moderation tools to fun and engaging commands for your community.
-The bot integrates external APIs for jokes, history facts, and random trivia, making it a versatile tool for any server.
+The bot integrates external APIs for jokes, historical events, trivia, and more, making it a versatile tool for any server.

 ## Features